 6 Ways to Use Toasty, Caramelized White Chocolate

 Ever tried roasting white chocolate?
 It's a favorite technique of ours: When cooked at a low heat, the sugars and milk solids in white chocolate slowly caramelize, coloring it a golden brown and imbuing it with a toasty, butterscotch-like flavor.
 Once cool, the result can be broken into pieces and used anywhere you'd use the regular stuff.
 Add it to cookies; turn it into ganache or mousse; snap off a piece and use it to anchor a s'more; melt it down and dip fruit in it; or just eat it by the handful.
 (You'll probably end up doing that last one whether you intend to or not.)
-Go get the technique, then get started with one of the recipes below.
+If you'd like to learn how to bake with caramelized white chocolate, first go get our DIY toasting technique—or start with a good quality store-bought version—then give one of the below recipes a whirl.

 Make a Ganache